-In the United States, the distinction between captions and subtitles is important.
-However, in other countries – like in Latin America – captions are called subtitles.
+In the United States, the distinction between closed captions and subtitles is important.
+However, in other countries – like in Latin America – closed captions are called subtitles.

 Subtitles for the Deaf and Hard of Hearing (SDH), on the other hand, assume the viewer cannot understand the language and cannot hear.

-Essentially, SDH subtitles combine the information conveyed by captions and subtitles – including critical non-speech elements.
+Essentially, SDH subtitles combine the information conveyed by closed captions and subtitles – including critical non-speech elements.